vadadler/android/storagescanner/README.md

 * Run time permissions.
   * Basic support for prompting to allow access to external storage.
   * Decline perminssion is not supported in this release.
+* Sharing is done using standard Android chooser dialog.
+Data being shared is string representation of JSON formatted results.